Aristotle: Organon

 The order of the books (or the teachings from which they are composed) is not certain, but this list was derived from analysis of Aristotle's writings.
-It goes from the basics, the analysis of simple terms in the Categories, the analysis of propositions and their elementary relations in On Interpretation, to the study of more complex forms, namely, syllogisms (in the Analytics) and dialectics (in the Topics and Sophistical Refutations).
+It goes from the basics, the analysis of simple terms in the Categories, the analysis of propositions and their elementary relations in On Interpretation, to the study of more complex forms, namely, syllogisms and demonstration (in the Analytics) and dialectics (in the Topics and Sophistical Refutations).
 The first three treatises form the core of the logical theory stricto sensu: the grammar of the language of logic and the correct rules of reasoning.
 The Rhetoric is not conventionally included, but it states that it relies on the Topics.

+Syllogism

+What is today called Aristotelian logic with its types of syllogism (methods of logical argument), Aristotle himself would have labelled "analytics".
+The term "logic" he reserved to mean dialectics.

+Demonstration

+Aristotle's Posterior Analytics contains his account of demonstration, or demonstrative knowledge, what would today be considered the study of epistemology rather than logic, but which for Aristotle is deeply connected with his account of syllogism.
+For Aristotle, knowledge is that which is necessarily the case, along with the study of causes.

 Metaphysics

-The word "metaphysics" appears to have been coined by the first century AD editor who assembled various small selections of Aristotle's works to the treatise we know by the name Metaphysics.
-Aristotle called it "first philosophy", and distinguished it from mathematics and natural science (physics) as the contemplative (theoretikē) philosophy which is "theological" and studies the divine.
+The word "metaphysics" comes from the title of a collection of works by Aristotle bearing that title.
+However, Aristotle did not use that term himself, which is due to a later compiler, but instead called it "first philosophy" or theology.
+He distinguished this as "the study of being qua being" which, as opposed to other studies of being, such as mathematics and natural science, studies that which is eternal, unchanging, and immaterial.
 He wrote in his Metaphysics (1026a16):